 The main distinguishing factor between ruminants and camelids is their stomach, or perhaps more appropriately, the number of compartments in their stomachs.
 Ruminants have a single stomach with four chambers while camelids have three, as mentioned above.
-They do share commonalities like chewing cud, but are still quite distinct from one another.
+They do share commonalities like chewing Food matter that returns from the first stomach compartment back to the mouth for further chewing, but are still quite distinct from one another.
 Let’s move on and look at some helpful information for better understanding what a llama resident’s nutritional needs are.

 Here are just a few dietary points that caregivers should know: